 You will never have any allergy issues with wool (as long as you're not allergic to it).
 A wool oriental rug will last you decades, and can even be used as investment and heirloom pieces.

-As you can see, if taken care of properly, hand knotted wool rugs will hold their value extremely well.
+If taken care of properly, hand knotted wool rugs will hold their value extremely well.
 You will be lucky if a synthetic rug lasts 3 years.
 They are simply not made to last.
-We love this quote from one of our clients:

-In order to own a true, authentic oriental rug, it must be made from wool!
+In order to own a true, authentic oriental rug, and become capable of identifying oriental rugs you need to know that it must be made from wool!
 Check out this video to see why you NEED a wool rug.